 Over the last 14 years I've helped both startups and established companies to conceive and design Web, mobile, and desktop products.

-Whether I'm helping billions of people find local results on Google.com, helping The Economist launch a new social media platform, re-inventing the user experience of the Bloomberg Terminal, or just creating a site for sharing and debating design and technology ideas, I get a kick out of collaborating on software products that inspire feelings of clarity, pleasure, and success in the user.
+Whether I'm helping billions of people find local results on Google.com, helping The Economist launch a new social media platform, or re-inventing the user experience of the Bloomberg Terminal, I get a kick out of collaborating on software products that inspire feelings of clarity, pleasure, and success in the user.